CHINCOTEAGUE BAY FIELD STATION

 2. What training do your summer educators go through?

-Our educators are all 18+ college students or recent graduates with a degree and experiences related to the environment and education.
+Our counselors are all 18+ college students or recent graduates with experiences related to the environment and education.
 They go through an intensive 2 week training period preparing them for summer camp.
 All of our staff undergo a background check and are certified in First Aid and CPR.

 We are located on the Eastern Shore of Virginia, about 5 miles south of the Maryland/Virginia border.
 We neighbor Chincoteague and Assateague Islands and the NASA Wallops Flight Facility.